 Higher education was once dominated by men but throughout the 1980s, women started to make rapid gains in obtaining a postgraduate degree.
 Although women currently account for over half of graduates in the United States, there is still a significant gap within various ethnic groups.
-As of 2015, Black and Hispanic students made up a minority of Bachelor degrees earned in the country.
-Overall, university education in the United States has become more diverse.
-Transfer agreements also permit students to study abroad as well as allow students to study at their convenience.
+As of 2019, Black and Hispanic students made up a minority of Bachelor's degrees earned in the country, although university education in the United States has become more diverse.

 Generally, universities are research and educational institutions that offer undergraduate and graduate programs.
 There is limited federal government influence on higher education, however, a state university system exists under the states and territories.
 Private universities are also common in the United States.
 An undergraduate program normally consists of four years of study to obtain a Bachelor of Arts or Science, among other possibilities.
 Studying an undergraduate program in Business has been one of the most prominent programs in recent years.